Passista front wheel (rim brake) and rear disc (rim brake) – £1,299 (rear disc from £919) – www.parcours.cc

 The main challenge, or debate, is will you get enough use out of a disc wheel to justify the purchase?
 In particular when considering that compared to a deep section rear wheel, such as the Parcours 86mm deep Chrono, the delta speed and watts-wise may not be significant whilst the relative versatility may be.

 In short, if you are looking to upgrade your race-day set-up, but do not want to break the bank, have a look at what Parcours has to offer.
-Visit there website here.
+Visit their website here.